 The latest on the New Hampshire YDC settlement fund.
-New administrator confirmed, $239 million paid to 425 survivors, and SB 481 could direct property sale proceeds to the fund.
+New administrator confirmed, $239 million paid to 425 survivors, SB 481 on property sale proceeds, and SB 558 proposing to shift the administrator to the judicial branch.

 The information on this page is for educational purposes only and should not be considered professional tax, legal, or financial advice.
 Catalina Structured Funding is not a law firm, CPA firm, or financial advisory firm.
 Please consult with qualified professionals for advice specific to your situation.

 If you have a pending YDC claim or you are already receiving annual payments, you are probably watching for any sign that the process is moving again.
 It is.
-The New Hampshire YDC settlement fund has paid $239 million to 425 survivors as of January 2026, a new administrator is in place after a nine-month gap, and a pending bill could direct property sale proceeds into the fund.
+The New Hampshire YDC settlement fund has paid $239 million to 425 survivors as of January 2026, a new administrator is in place after a nine-month gap, and two active bills in the 2026 session could shape how the remaining 1,700 claims are handled.
 Below is what we know and what it means for you.

 Where the YDC Settlement Fund Stands in 2026